-If you are successful, IMA staff and volunteers working with children on the grant activity must ensure:
+If you are successful, The Smith Family staff and volunteers working with children on the grant activity must ensure the following:

-- compliance with all relevant legislation relating to the employment or engagement of Child-Related Personnel in relation to the activity, including all necessary Working With Children Checks however described - Working With Children Checks obtained in accordance with this clause remain current and that all Child-Related Personnel continue to comply with all relevant legislation for the duration of their involvement in the activity.
+- Compliance with all relevant legislation relating to the employment or engagement of Child-Related Personnel in relation to the activity, including all necessary Working With Children Checks however described. - Working With Children Checks obtained in accordance with this clause remain current and that all Child-Related Personnel continue to comply with all relevant legislation for the duration of their involvement in the activity. - Must have the relevant skills, qualifications and/or experience to deliver the grant activity.

-5. What the grant money can be used for
+What the grant money can be used for